Anchor Points

 • Structural strength and fixing method

-Concrete Surfaces
+Concrete Roofs and Surfaces

 • Concrete strength and thickness

-• Age and condition of concrete
+• Age and condition of the slab

 Environmental Factors

-• Exposure to weather or UV radiation
+• Exposure to rain, heat or UV

 • Corrosion risks (e.g. coastal environments)